 The Sharp Aquos Q+ Series is the company’s top-tier 1080p line-up featuring two models and three variations – the LC-UQ17U, LC-SQ15U and LC-TQ15U with 60″, 70″ and 80″ screen sizes.
-The 17U adds a few more features including THX Certification, AquoMotion 960 for motion blur reduction, a brighter screen, better contrast ratio and included 3D glasses.
+The 17U adds a few more features including THX Certification, AquoMotion 960 for motion blur reduction, a brighter screen, a better contrast ratio and included 3D glasses.

-The Aquos Q+ Series is what I consider a stop-gap for anyone not ready or able to acquire a true 4K HDTV, and want to experience a taste of what this type of image is all about at a much cheaper price.
+The Aquos Q+ Series is what I consider a stop-gap for anyone not ready or able to acquire a true 4K HDTV, and who wants to experience a taste of what this type of image is all about at a much cheaper price.
 But can Sharp’s Q+ technology deliver a pseudo 4K image?
 Read on to find out.

 The LC-UQ17U is able to accept a 4K signal but is actually a 1080p display that upscales (upconverts) a 1080p signal to near 4K quality.
 This is achieved by adding subpixels and special proprietary video processing.

 For more info on how this process works, see the article: “An Inside Look” regarding Sharp’s Q+ technology.

 The UQ17U features an attractive design but nothing out of the ordinary that would make it stand out from the competition.
 The bezel is, of course, a slim design and what Sharp calls Diamond-cut aluminum.
 It also has the added touch of being two-toned in color; the top and bottom sections of the bezel are silver and the sides are black.

 The stand on this display features two angled feet protruding from the front of the set which is anchored to a long support beam that runs along the backside of the TV.
 This design gives the TV very good support, and will greatly reduce the chance of accidental TV tip-overs.
 The set can also be wall-mounted.